Lucas-Tito/CodeSchool/Mobile_Software_Development/Trabalho1/README.md

 <h1>Description</h1>

 #### Software developed to learn how to manage some popular elements of Android applications.
+(README IS OUTDATED)

 <br><br>